TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

-For example in a web application, the request being processed (or at least, the interesting parts of it) can be stored in a threadlocal (:class:`threading.local`) variable, and then accessed from a ``Filter`` to add, say, information from the request - say, the remote IP address and remote user's username - to the ``LogRecord``, using the attribute names 'ip' and 'user' as in the ``LoggerAdapter`` example above.
+For example in a web application, the request being processed (or at least, the interesting parts of it) can be stored in a threadlocal (:class:`threading.local`) variable, and then accessed kutoka a ``Filter`` to add, say, information kutoka the request - say, the remote IP address and remote user's username - to the ``LogRecord``, using the attribute names 'ip' and 'user' as in the ``LoggerAdapter`` example above.
 In that case, the same format string can be used to get similar output to that shown above.
 Here's an example script::

-    import logging
+    agiza logging
-    from random import choice
+    kutoka random agiza choice

-    class ContextFilter(logging.Filter):
+    kundi ContextFilter(logging.Filter):
         """
         This is a filter which injects contextual information into the log.